 - Insanely easy to setup via Spypoint app (if you follow our directions)

 The Spypoint Link Evo is a red glow cellular trail camera that works on AT&T towers.
 It is capable of sending photos to any phone, regardless of the carrier, but the camera must have 3 or more bars of AT&T reception.

 If you have less than 3 bars of reception, we have had good luck with the Spypoint Booster Antenna.
 It currently enables a Spypoint Link camera to send in an area with 1 bar of reception.
 That does not mean it will work like that everywhere, but it certainly helps.

-If you plan on using this camera please do the following three things:
+It is important if you plan on using this camera that you do the following three things:

 - Only use Lithium batteries.
 We prefer Energizer Ultimate Lithium

 - Read the quality of design section and follow our setup instructions.
 If you do not save the file to the SD card (we talk about this in the Q.O.D. section) the camera will not send you photos.